 -tmp dir: specifies where the temporary file(s) used by MP4Box shall be created.
-This is quite usefull on Windows systems where user may not has the rights to create temporary files.
+This is quite useful on Windows systems where user may not has the rights to create temporary files.
 By default, MP4Box uses the OS temporary file handling as provided in C stdio.

 -inter Duration : interleaves media data in chunks of desired duration (in seconds).
-This is usefull to optimize the file for HTTP/FTP streaming or reducing disk access.
+This is useful to optimize the file for HTTP/FTP streaming or reducing disk access.
 All meta data are placed first in the file, allowing a player to start playback while downloading the content.
 By default MP4Box always stores files with half a second interleaving and performs drift checking between tracks while interleaving.
 Specifying a 0 interleaving time will result in the file being stored without interleaving, with all meta-data placed at beginning of the file.

 -tight : performs sample-based interleaving of media tracks (!!the created file is much larger !!).
 This is normally used when hinting a file, in order to reduce disk seeks at server side (depending on server implementation).

 -flat : forces flat storage of the file: media data placed at the begining of the file without interleaving, and meta-data at the end of the file.
 When used with -add to create a new file, no temporary file is created (faster storage).